-Discover how to trade cryptocurrencies including bitcoin, ether, ripple and litecoin with a CFD account.
+Discover how to trade cryptocurrencies including bitcoin, ether, ripple and litecoin with a CFD or spread betting account.

 The cryptocurrency market took another tumble on Monday morning, with bitcoin failing to find support at $5600 and dragging alternative coins down with it.

 Traders in cryptocurrencies were hoping for prices to hold on Monday, only to see bitcoin slide another 5% during the early hours of trading, with the cryptocurrency hovering at around the $5250 level.

 The tumble that bitcoin suffered helped drag other altcoins down too, with Ethereum falling to $152, representing a 10% decline and the lowest level the cryptocurrency has reached in the last 16 months.